-The XPG monetary formatting subroutine strfmon() uses the information provided to format monetary quantities according to the settings for the keywords, as provided in Table 62.
+The XPG monetary formatting subroutine strfmon() uses the information provided to format monetary quantities according to the settings for the keywords, as provided in Table 64.

-Keyword Description int_curr_symbol Specifies the string used for the international currency symbol. currency_symbol Specifies the string used for the local currency symbol. mon_decimal_point Specifies the string used for the decimal delimiter. mon_thousands_sep Specifies the character separator used for grouping digits to the left of the decimal delimiter. mon_grouping Specifies a string that defines the size of each group of digits. positive_sign negative_sign Specifies the string used to indicate a nonnegative / negative-valued formatted monetary quantity. int_frac_digits frac_digits Specifies an integer value representing the number of fractional digits (those after the decimal delimiter) to be displayed in a formatted monetary quantity using the int_curr_symbol / currency_symbol value. p_cs_precedes n_cs_precedes Specifies an integer value indicating whether the int_curr_symbol or currency_symbol string, precedes (1) or follows (0) the value for a nonnegative / negative formatted monetary quantity p_sep_by_space n_sep_by_space Specifies an integer value indicating whether the int_curr_symbol or currency_symbol string is separated (1) or not separated (0) by a space from a nonnegative / negative formatted monetary quantity p_sign_posn n_sign_posn Specifies an integer value indicating the positioning of the positive_sign/negative_sign string for a nonnegative/negative formatted monetary quantity.
-1 Indicates that the positive_sign/negative string precedes the quantity and the int_curr_symbol or currency_symbol string.
-2 Indicates that the positive_sign/negative string follows the quantity and the int_curr_symbol or currency_symbol string.
-4 Indicates that the positive_sign string immediately follows the int_curr_symbol or currency_symbol string.
+Keyword Description int_curr_symbol Specifies the string used for the international currency symbol. currency_symbol Specifies the string used for the local currency symbol. mon_decimal_point Specifies the string used for the decimal delimiter. mon_thousands_sep Specifies the character separator used for grouping digits to the left of the decimal delimiter. mon_grouping Specifies a string that defines the size of each group of digits. positive_sign negative_sign Specifies the string used to indicate a nonnegative/negative-valued formatted monetary quantity. int_frac_digits frac_digits Specifies an integer value representing the number of fractional digits (those after the decimal delimiter) to be displayed in a formatted monetary quantity using the int_curr_symbol / currency_symbol value. p_cs_precedes n_cs_precedes Specifies an integer value indicating whether the int_curr_symbol or currency_symbol string, precedes (1) or follows (0) the value for a nonnegative/negative formatted monetary quantity p_sep_by_space n_sep_by_space Specifies an integer value indicating whether the int_curr_symbol or currency_symbol string is separated (1) or not separated (0) by a space from a nonnegative/negative formatted monetary quantity p_sign_posn n_sign_posn Specifies an integer value indicating the positioning of the positive_sign/negative_sign string for a nonnegative/negative formatted monetary quantity.
+1 indicates that the positive_sign/negative string precedes the quantity and the int_curr_symbol or currency_symbol string.
+2 indicates that the positive_sign/negative string follows the quantity and the int_curr_symbol or currency_symbol string.
+4 indicates that the positive_sign string immediately follows the int_curr_symbol or currency_symbol string.

-Table 62.
-LC\MONETARY Keywords for the Euro Locale
+Table 64.
+LC_MONETARY Keywords for the Euro Locale

-For a detailed description of the LC\MONETARY category keywords refer to LC\MONETARY Category for the Locale Definition Source File Format in AIX Version 4 Files Reference.
+For a detailed description of the LC_MONETARY category keywords, refer to the product documentation.
 The locale definition source files are part of the separately installable bos.loc.adt.locale fileset.

-Generally, the LC\MONETARY information for each @euro variant of the locale contains the same formatting information as the country's historical currency formatting with the following modifications, as necessary:
+Generally, the LC_MONETARY information for each @euro variant of the locale contains the same formatting information as the country's historical currency formatting with the following modifications, as necessary:

-- The alphabetic international currency symbol as defined by the int\curr\symbol keyword is set to "<E><R><space>". - The string to use for the locale currency symbol as defined by currency\symbol keyword is set to <EURO\SIGN> (the Euro symbol). - The number of decimal places for Euro symbol formatting, as defined by the keywords int\frac\digits and frac\digits is set to two decimal places in all cases. - Other formatting conventions, such as decimal point and thousands separator, can be uniquely specified by each country.
-The relevant keywords where minor deviations occur are mon\decimal\point, mon\thousands\sep, p\cs\precedes, n\cs\precedes, p\sign\posn, n\sign\posn.
-Table 63 summarizes the differences between the Euro LC\MONETARY locales
+- The alphabetic international currency symbol as defined by the int_curr_symbol keyword is set to <E><R><space>. - The string to use for the locale currency symbol as defined by the currency_symbol keyword is set to <EURO_SIGN> (the Euro symbol). - The number of decimal places for Euro symbol formatting, as defined by the keywords int_frac_digits and frac_digits is set to two decimal places in all cases. - Other formatting conventions, such as decimal point and thousands separator, can be uniquely specified by each country.
+The relevant keywords where minor deviations occur are mon_decimal_point, mon_thousands_sep, p_cs_precedes, n_cs_precedes, p_sign_posn, n_sign_posn.
+Table 65 summarizes the differences between the Euro LC_MONETARY locales.